mend0z0/E-Stationer/README.md

 ``
-Working on folder structure, block diagrams, and...
+Working on the scheduing, hardware design, correcting diagrams, and...
 ``